-The Corporation has not owned any real property since its inception and during fiscal year 2012-13 the Corporation did not purchase any real property.
+The Corporation has not owned any real property since its inception and during fiscal year 2015-16 the Corporation did not purchase any real property.
 Additionally, the Corporation did not buy or sell any asset or sell any service non-competitively.
 The Corporation purchased certain services on a non-competitive basis where the actual or estimated value of the service was under \$5,000 or was related to the issuance of bond ratings.
-Specifically, the Corporation procured bond ratings from Moody's Investors Service and Standard and Poor's related to the issuance of its Series 2012A refunding bonds, paid annual surveillance fees to Moody's Investors Service and Standard and Poor's related to certain of its variable rate demand bonds, and paid for printing and electronic publishing of its official statement, both of which were purchases under \$5,000.
+Specifically, the Corporation paid annual surveillance fees to Moody's Investors Service, Fitch Ratings, and Standard & Poor's Ratings Services related to certain of its variable rate demand bonds and an annual maintenance fee for the continuation of the Corporation's legal entity identifier related to its interest rate exchange agreements.

-The Corporation was not involved as a party in any material pending litigation during fiscal year 2012-13.
+The Corporation was not involved as a party in any material pending litigation during fiscal year 2015-16.